khalid-hussain/morals-and-behaviour/3-knowledge.md

-48. Anyone who is seeking happiness in the Hereafter, wisdom in this world, the best way to behave, the sum of all moral qualities, and the practice of all the virtues, should take as his model Muḥammad, the Prophet of Allāh (Peace be upon him) and emulate as far as possible the Prophet's morals and behaviour.
+48. Anyone who is seeking happiness in the Hereafter, wisdom in this world, the best way to behave, the sum of all moral qualities, and the practice of all virtues, should take as his model Muḥammad, the Prophet of Allāh !pbuh and emulate as far as possible the Prophet's morals and behaviour.
 May Allāh help us to take him as an example, by His grace, amīn [amīn]!

 49. The ignorant have annoyed me on two occasions in my lifetime.
 First, when they spoke of things they did not know, at a time when I was equally ignorant;